rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-007/index.md

 ![cities, planes and keys](china.png)

-> Turn back planes to the port, by clicking right keys to the virus beat.
+^ _Turn back planes to the port, by clicking right keys to the virus beat._

 [Make China Great Again][china-great] ([source][china-great-src])
 by [@PsichiX] is a GlobalGameJam game written using [Oxygengine].